microsoft/quantum-viz.js/quantum-viz/CONTRIBUTING.rst

 - Include unit tests.
 This project maintains 100% code coverage.
 - If your changes add functionality, update the documentation accordingly.

-Feel free to submit early, though—we can always iterate on this.
+Feel free to submit early, though, we can always iterate on this.

-To run linting and code formatting checks before commiting your change, you can install pre-commit as a Git hook by running the following command:
+To run linting and code formatting checks before committing your change, you can install pre-commit as a Git hook by running the following command:

 .. code:: console